Attentional-Biased Stochastic Gradient Descent: Experimental Results on Data Imbalance Problem

-\paragraph{Results of using Label-Distribution Independent Losses.} We first compare the effectiveness of our ABSGD method with standard momentum SGD method for DL.
+\textbf{Label-Distribution Independent Losses.} We first compare the effectiveness of our ABSGD method with standard momentum SGD method for DL.
 In particular, we consider two loss functions, cross-entropy (CE) loss and focal loss.
 The baseline method is the momentum SGD optimizing these losses, denoted by SGD (CE) and SGD (Focal).
 Our methods are denoted by ABSGD (CE) and ABSGD (Focal) that employ the two losses in our framework.
 This comparison is meaningful as in the online learning setting the prior knowledge of class-frequency is not known.
-The momentum parameter in both ABSGD and SGD is set as $\beta = 0.9$, the learning rate decays by a factor of $100$ at the 160-th, 180-th epoch, respectively.
-For the proposed two-stage training method, we dampe the value of $\lambda$ at 160-th epoch.
-The value of $\lambda$ in the second stage is tuned in $\{0.1, 1, 10\}$.
-The results are reported over {three independent runs} in Table~\ref{tab:cifar-online}.
-We can see that ABSGD consistently outperforms SGD with a noticeable margin regardless of imbalance strategies and imbalance ration $\rho$.
-In particular, we have more than $2\%$, $3\%$ improvements on the CIFAR10-LT, and CIFAR10-ST, respectively. {It is also obvious to see that the standard deviation of ABSGD between different runs is negligible compared with the improvements.
-Thus we only report averaged mean accuracy in following experiments.}